 Crying Eagle Brewing Company

 “We went big, is the moral of the story,” says Stephen Tyson, general manager of Crying Eagle Brewing Company in Lake Charles.
 How big, exactly?
-In an industry where so many companies start out in homebrewers’ garages and gradually scale up, Crying Eagle recently opened with a 10,000-square-foot brewing facility, plus a spacious taproom capable of hosting private events and an outdoor beer garden fit for concerts.
+In an industry where so many companies start out in homebrewers’ garages and gradually scale up, Crying Eagle opened with a 10,000-square-foot brewing facility, plus a spacious taproom capable of hosting private events and an outdoor beer garden fit for concerts.
+Its on-site restaurant offers even more reasons to hang out with friends and family.

 It’s been a long time coming.
 Tyson, along with company president Eric Avery and brew master Bill Mungai spent years developing southwest Louisiana’s sole microbrewery.
 It was worth the wait, however; in July 2016, Crying Eagle held a series of soft openings in Lake Charles that saw long lines customers waiting for a taste of one of its new signature brews.
 Those include a golden ale called The Chuck, described on Crying Eagle’s website as “a thirst-quenching juggernaut of a session ale that has its bags packed for the beach, the duck blind, Grandma’s house, or anywhere else Chuck may want to roam.”